Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ## 3. Create a new Dev Space for the developer challenge

-Go to your instance of SAP Business Application Studio (further referred to as "BAS").
+Go to your instance of SAP Business Application Studio (referred to as "BAS" from here on).

-For this exercise create a new Dev Space called `DevChallengeHANA24` of a kind **Basic** in BAS:
+For this exercise, create a new Dev Space called `DevChallengeHANA24` of a kind **Basic** in BAS:

 ![](resources/030_DevChallengeHANA24.png)

-Open the dev space once it is in the state "Running".
+Open the dev space once it is in the "Running" state.

-Close the Get Started tab if it opens.
+Close the **Get Started** tab if it opens.

 ![](resources/032_CloseGetStarted.png)

 ## 4. Import the profile with the required extensions

-You want to customize extensions used in SAP BAS.
-By default it contains many extensions you will not need.
-At the same time, you need some extensions specific to working with Python and Jupyter notebooks.
+Customize the extensions used in SAP BAS.
+By default, it contains many extensions you won't need.
+However, you need some specific extensions for working with Python and Jupyter notebooks.

 ![](resources/040_importProfile.png)

-Import the profile `HANAwPy` from the gist: https://gist.github.com/Sygyzmundovych/1938132cf5810680c25f675fe3810630
+Import the profile `HANAwPy` from this gist: https://gist.github.com/Sygyzmundovych/1938132cf5810680c25f675fe3810630

 ![](resources/041_gist.png)